freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 #### `meta-tags.json`

 This file contains metadata for the web page of `/learn` in your language.
 You can translate the values for `"title"`, `"description"`, and `"social-description"`.
-The value for `"youre-unsubscribed"` is used when someone unsubscribes from Quincy's weekly email.
+The value for `"your-unsubscribed"` is used when someone unsubscribes from Quincy's weekly email.

 Also, you can translate or add relevant keywords in your language to the `"keywords"` array.